The links below provide information and advice about the council’s Highway Winter Service:

 When it is forecast that snow will be above 40mm, or that rain will be followed by ice for more than 24 hours, the plan will come into action.
 Dedicated teams whose services have been temporarily suspended because of the bad weather will be deployed across the ten townships of the borough to clear the snow and ice from prioritised footways, such as outside clinics, doctors and day centres.
 Arrangements are also in place to support the waste collection service.
 In this event a set of designated communal refuse disposal points have been set up across the borough.
 The council has also ensured it has adequate stores of salt to deal with the most severe winters.

-It is important to recognise that with approximately 650 miles of roads and almost double this amount of footways across the borough it is not possible for the council to grit this length of highway in one operation.
+It is important to recognise that with approximately 1,072km of roads and almost double this amount of footways across the borough it is not possible for the council to grit this length of highway in one operation.
 Therefore we have to prioritise gritting and snow clearing into routes, according to their usage.

 Given that the council’s resources are finite it is not possible to provide a winter service to every road and footpath within the borough.
-However, with a gritting fleet of eleven dedicated vehicles which are fitted with ploughs, they are deployed within optimised areas to maximise their use and effectiveness to ensure we maintain access to key corridors and public facilities during the winter period.
+However, with a gritting fleet of ten dedicated vehicles which are fitted with ploughs, they are deployed within optimised areas to maximise their use and effectiveness to ensure we maintain access to key corridors and public facilities during the winter period.

 Road priorities (precautionary salting)

 High Speed, Strategic and main traffic routes (typically A, B and C Class Roads).